Jon Matlack: Early life

 Matlack was born in West Chester, Pennsylvania.
-He was just 17 years old when the Mets drafted him as the fourth overall pick in the 1967 Major League Baseball draft out of Henderson High School in the West Chester Area School District of Pennsylvania.
+He was 17 years old when the Mets drafted him as the fourth overall pick in the 1967 Major League Baseball draft out of Henderson High School in the West Chester Area School District of Pennsylvania.
 His baseball career was delayed by his American Legion Baseball team's tournament.
 Once he was able to begin his professional baseball career, he was a disappointing 0–1 with a 14.40 earned run average for the Williamsport Mets, but improved to 3–2 with an even 2.00 earned run average later in the 1967 season for the Florida Instructional League Mets.

 His rise to stardom began in 1968 with the Raleigh-Durham Mets.
 Matlack went 13–6 with a 2.76 earned run average and 188 strikeouts in 173 innings pitched.
 Along with fellow southpaw starters Charlie Hudson and Jerry Bark, he led the Mets to an 83–56 record, and first place in the Carolina League Eastern Division.
 His rise up the ranks continued in 1969, when he went 14-7 to lead the Triple-A Tidewater Tides to the International League championship.

 Career

 New York Mets

 A rhomboid muscle injury to Jerry Koosman opened a spot for a left hander in the Mets' starting rotation during the 1971 season.
 Matlack made his major league debut against the Cincinnati Reds in the second game of a July 11 doubleheader, and was on the line for the victory when he departed after seven innings.
 However, the Mets bullpen (including a blown save by Tom Seaver) was unable to secure the victory, and Matlack got a no decision in his major league debut.

 Matlack was also in line for a victory in his second career start against the St. Louis Cardinals until the wheels came off in the seventh.
 After retiring the first two batters, Matlack walked the next two.
 Jim Beauchamp followed with a double to tie the score, and knock Matlack out of the game.
-A single by Ted Simmons (selected 6 spots after Matlack in the 1967 draft) scored Beauchamp with the go ahead run, and hang an L on Matlack in his second career start.
+A single by Ted Simmons (selected 6 spots after Matlack in the 1967 draft) scored Beauchamp with the go ahead run, charging Matlack with the loss in his second career start.
 For the season, Matlack went 0–3 with a 4.14 ERA in seven appearances (six starts).
 His finest pitching performance was his last, when he gave up just one run in eight innings of work against the Pittsburgh Pirates.